On linear equations over split-octonions: Introduction

-Flaut and Shpakivskyi~\cite{Flaut_Shpakivskyi_2015} considered the equation $x^n=a$ over real octonion division algebras.
-For an octonion division algebra $\mathbf{C}$ over an arbitrary field $\FF$, Chapman~\cite{Chapman_2020_JAA} presented a complete method to find the solutions of the polynomial equation $a_n x^n + a_{n-1} x^{n-1} + \cdots + a_1 x + a_0 =0$ over $\mathbf{C}$.
-Moreover, Chapman and Vishkautsan~\cite{Chapman_Vishkautsan_2022} working over a division algebra $\mathbf{C}$ determined the solutions of the polynomial equation $(a_n c) x^n + (a_{n-1}c) x^{n-1} + \cdots + (a_1c) x + (a_0c) =0$ and discussed the solutions of the polynomial equation $(ca_n) x^n + (ca_{n-1}) x^{n-1} + \cdots + (ca_1) x + (ca_0) =0$.
-Chapman and Levin~\cite{Chapman_Levin_2023} described a method for finding so-called ``alternating roots'' of polynomials over an arbitrary division Cayley-Dickson algebra.
-Chapman and Vishkautsan~\cite{Chapman_Vishkautsan_2025} examined when for a root $a$ of a polynomial $f(x)$ over a general Cayley–Dickson algebra we have a factorization $f(x)=g(x)(x-a)$ for some polynomial $g(x)$.
-The case of polynomial equations over an arbitrary algebra has recently been considered by Illmer and Netzer in~\cite{Illmer_Netzer_2024}, where some conditions were determined that imply the existence of a common solution of $n$ polynomial equations in $n$ variables together with an application to polynomial equations over $\mathbf{A}_{\RR}$.
+Since an octonion algebra $\mathbf{C}$ is alternative, it is therefore power-associative, i.e., the subalgebra generated by a single element is associative.
+Hence, given $a \in \mathbf{C}$, the expression $a^n$ may be written without specifying the placement of brackets in the product.
+Flaut and Shpakivskyi~\cite{Flaut_Shpakivskyi_2015} studied the equation $x^n = a$ over real octonion division algebras.
+For an octonion division algebra $\mathbf{C}$ over an arbitrary field $\FF$, Chapman~\cite{Chapman_2020_JAA} presented a complete method for finding the solutions of the polynomial equation $a_n x^n + a_{n-1} x^{n-1} + \cdots + a_1 x + a_0 = 0$ over $\mathbf{C}$.
+Moreover, Chapman and Vishkautsan~\cite{Chapman_Vishkautsan_2022}, working over a division algebra $\mathbf{C}$, determined the solutions of the polynomial equation $(a_n c)x^n + (a_{n-1} c)x^{n-1} + \cdots + (a_1 c)x + (a_0 c) = 0$ and discussed the solutions of the polynomial equation $(c a_n)x^n + (c a_{n-1})x^{n-1} + \cdots + (c a_1)x + (c a_0) = 0$.
+Chapman and Levin~\cite{Chapman_Levin_2023} described a method for finding so-called ``alternating roots'' of polynomials over an arbitrary division Cayley--Dickson algebra.
+Chapman and Vishkautsan~\cite{Chapman_Vishkautsan_2025} examined, for a root $a$ of a polynomial $f(x)$ over a general Cayley--Dickson algebra, when a factorization $f(x)=g(x)(x-a)$ exists for some polynomial $g(x)$.
+Working over the split-octonions over an algebraically closed field, Lopatin and Rybalov~\cite{Lopatin_Rybalov_2025} solved all polynomial equations in which all coefficients except the constant term are scalar.
+As a consequence, the $n$-th roots of a split-octonion were computed.